Techtesh/AWS-CLF-C01-test/Questions.md

 ### Which AWS service is used to pay AWS bills, and monitor usage and budget costs?

-- [ ] AWS Billing and Cost Management.
+- [y] AWS Billing and Cost Management.
 - [ ] Consolidated billing.
 - [ ] Amazon CloudWatch.
 - [ ] Amazon GuickStght.